morleym/furtive-handbook/docs/intro.md

 Having a handy reference guide to compare format options will empower you to **lead productive conversations with your team** and **navigate unclear & tough decisions**.
 You can help steer your team to take advantage of the opportunities a format provides *and* to smoothly handle its drawbacks or challenges.
 It is my hope that you may walk gracefully today where I (and countless others) have tripped and stumbled.

+In other words, familiarity with formats will help you catch potential issues early, capitalize on strengths, and deliver great experience & products.

 ## Who made all of the cool visuals?